-- 1. How to pack the work for shipping, include a packing list, and attach complete identification to each piece. - 2.
-Which shipper is preferred by the sponsor, if any. - 3.
-How to label the work for arrival at the exhibition space. - 4.
-Where to send the work including name, place, and complete address. - 5.
-When work is due to arrive at the exhibition space. - 6.
-When to send additional slides or black & white photos for publicity.
+- 1 How to pack the work for shipping, includes a packing list, and attach complete identification to each piece - 2 Which shipper is preferred by the sponsor, if any? - 3 How to label the work for arrival at the exhibition space - 4 Where to send the work including name, place, and complete address - 5 When work is due to arrive at the exhibition space - 6 When to send digital images for print publicity.
+(Example: 300 dpi, 4" x 6" or larger)

-F. Non-selection Notification
+G Non-selection Notification